 Your first stop is the Thomas H. Kuchel Visitor Center, which is just one of five visitor centers in the park.
-This one is the largest though, which features various exhibits and films showcasing the history and ecology of the park.
-There is also a bookstore at the visitor center that you can visit to pick up some souvenirs.
+This one is the largest though, and features various exhibits and films showcasing the history and ecology of the park.
+There’s also a bookstore at the visitor center that you can visit to pick up some souvenirs.

 Then, you can drive a few miles to the Klamath River Overlook, wherein you can marvel the sight of the freshwater river joining into the Pacific Ocean.
 This overlook point rises up to 198 meters above the sea to provide the perfect vantage point for watching migrating gray whales and the dramatic crashing surf waves.

-The next stop is the High Bluff Overlook wherein you will find picnic areas.
+The next stop is the High Bluff Overlook, wherein you will find picnic areas.
 Or, if you fancy something more adventurous, you can explore the Yurok Loop, a lovely coastal walk that takes you to the pristine Hidden Beach.
-Finally, take a stroll to the Lady Bird Johnson Grove loop, wherein you can be in awe beneath the towering redwoods.
+Finally, stroll to the Lady Bird Johnson Grove loop, wherein you can be in awe beneath the towering redwoods.

 Conservation and Management

 The Redwood National Park is committed to preserving the redwood trees in California.
 The State of California partnered with the Save-the-Redwoods League in order to protect areas wherein there are concentrated redwood groves or forests.
 This was in the 1920s, prior to the formation of a state park system in California.
 By this time when the state park system was established, there were already three preserved redwood areas.

 As the threat of logging continues, the effort to preserve not just the redwood trees in the park (along with its neighboring areas), but the old-growth redwood forest, was becoming more persistent.
 The naming of Redwood National Park as a UNESCO World Heritage Site and as an International Biosphere Reserve contributed to any ongoing efforts at preserving the forests.

 View the complete list of UNESCO World Heritage Sites in the United States.